urbanopt/urbanopt.github.io/reopt/reopt_post_processing.md

 ````

-Alternatively, the following shows how to post-process a ScenarioReport in for each of its Feature Reports before aggregating into a summary in the Scenatio Report.
+Alternatively, the following shows how to post-process a Scenario Report in for each of its Feature Reports before aggregating into a summary in the Scenario Report.

 ````ruby
   puts 'Post Processing Baseline Scenario...'